Francis Ayscough: Biography

-In 1754 he officiated at the wedding of William Pitt and Hester Grenville.
-In 1755 he had a sermon published on the wrongs of "self murder".
+In 1754, he officiated at the wedding of William Pitt and Hester Grenville.
+In 1755, he had a sermon published on the wrongs of "self murder".

 In 1756, Ayscough became the Canon (of 12th prebend) for Winchester Cathedral, 1756–1763, Ayscough was also appointed to be the Dean of Bristol in 1761, a post that he also held until his death which took place in Bristol on 16 August 1763; he was buried in Bristol Cathedral three days later.
-Anne, his wife, outlived him and died in their house in London in 1776 aged 64.
+Anne, his wife, outlived him and died in their house in London, on 16 August 1776, aged 64.
 Ayscough's children included Anne Augusta who became Lady Cockburn, and George Edward Ayscough who was a Guards officer and sometime dramatist.